 Here's a little (and always a bit incomplete) description of what type of games I like, genres and themes mixed.Game-groups

-While in the past I tried to get many people around the gaming table, to get my friends into boardgaming fever like myself, nowadays this has settled to 3-4 dedicated friends at boardgaming night home.
+In the past I tried to get many people around the gaming table, to get my friends into boardgaming fever I'm having myself, nowadays this has settled to 3-4 dedicated friends at boardgaming night home.
 Past year or two I have been organizing monthly boardgaming evenings at work, usually attracting 7-8 people with the all-time favorites being 7 Wonders

 and Power Grid